-Working capital requirement is influenced by various factors.
-Majority activities of the company affect the working capital requirements of the company.
+Various factors influence the requirement of working capital.
+The majority of activities of the company affect the company’s working capital requirements.
 The magnitude of the influence of each factor can be different.
 Some important factors determining working capital requirement are as below:

 Factors Influencing Working Capital Management